StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 ### Adding Wines
 As a registered user of Cave du Vins, I …
 1.  … want to be able to add wines to the database.
-2.  … want to be able to add colours to the database.
-3.  … want to be able to add countries to the database.
+2.  … want to be able to add countries to the database.
-4.  … want to be able to add regions to the database.
+3.  … want to be able to add regions to the database.
-5.  … want to be able to add grape varieties to the database.
+4.  … want to be able to add grape varieties to the database.
-6.  … want any uploaded images of the wines I add to the database.
+5.  … want to be able to upload images of the wines I add to the database.
 ### Updating Wine Information
 As a registered user of Cave du Vins, I …
 1.  … want to be able to add tasting notes to the database.
-2.  … want to be able to alter and append tasting notes in the database.
+2.  … want to be able to append tasting notes in the database.
-3.  … want to be able to upload images of wines to the database.
+3.  … want to be able to edit the wines that I have added to the database.

 As an administrator of Cave du Vins, I …
 1.  … want to be able to delete wines from the database.